aptech/docs/docs/CR-pvPacksm.rst

 ::

       1.000
       3.000
       4.000
       6.000

-pvPutParVector will overwrite the free parameters with the new data passed in.
+:func:`pvPutParVector` will overwrite the free parameters with the new data passed in.

 ::